blazinbhayor/breaking-captcha/README.md

 ### Collaborating Through GitHub

 You can use GitHub either via its web version or desktop application.
 Branches are the central operating mechanism GitHub uses for collaboration.
-It allows us to have different versions of a repository simultaneously without making an change to the main source of code.
+It allows us to have different versions of a repository simultaneously without making any change to the main source of code.
 The work done on different branches will not show up on the main branch until you merge it, allowing for experimentation with the code.

 ### Pull requests